 The combination of the tenderness of the steak with the crunchy, cheesy texture of the crust was incredible and over the top.
-I went with a surf and turf vibe so I served these delicious steaks alongside Scallops with Dill Sauce, twice baked potatoes and a simple salad.
+I went with a surf and turf vibe so I served these delicious steaks alongside scallops, twice baked potatoes and a simple salad.

 The fact that you make the crust ahead of time also makes this a quick, simple option for the holidays so that you can focus on family and all the important things during this time of year.

 I know it would be great for us during this transition in our lives.
 We are packing up and moving today which is such a bittersweet feeling.
 We are ready for this new adventure but sad about leaving our friends and our first home.
 But I know it will be great for our family!

 - 4 filet mignons

-- ¼ cup unsalted butter
+- 1/4 cup unsalted butter

-- ¼ cup panko
+- 1/4 cup panko bread crumbs

-- ¼ cup parmesan cheese, grated
+- 1/3 cup shredded parmesan cheese

 - 2 cloves garlic, grated on microplane

 - Few cracks of black pepper